louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Conversion from Other Oral Hydromorphone Formulations to EXALGO

-Patients receiving oral immediate-release hydromorphone may be converted to EXALGO by administering a starting dose equivalent to the patient’s total daily oral hydromorphone dose, taken once daily.
+Patients receiving oral immediate-release hydromorphone may be converted to EXALGO by administering a starting dose equivalent to the patient's total daily oral hydromorphone dose, taken once daily.

 Conversion from Oral Opioids to EXALGO

 While there are useful tables of oral and parenteral equivalents, there is substantial inter-patient variation in the relative potency of different opioid drugs and formulations.
 Specific recommendations of equianalgesic doses are not available because of a lack of systematic evidence for these types of analgesic substitutions.
 Published relative potency data are available, but such ratios are approximations.
 As such, it is safer to underestimate a patient's 24-hour oral hydromorphone requirement and provide rescue medication (e.g. immediate-release hydromorphone) than to overestimate and manage an adverse reaction.

 The following table was used in a clinical trial of EXALGO.
 The recommended starting dose of EXALGO is 50% of the calculated estimate of daily hydromorphone requirement.
-Calculate the estimated daily hydromorphone requirement using Table 1 .
+Calculate the estimated daily hydromorphone requirement using Table 1.

 The conversion ratios in this Table 1 are only to be used for the conversion from current oral opioid therapy to EXALGO.
 Do not use this table to convert patients from EXALGO to another opioid.
 Doing so may result in fatal overdose.
 For patients on a single opioid, sum the total daily dose of the opioid and then multiply the total daily dose by the conversion ratio to calculate the approximate oral hydromorphone equivalent.